Friday, April 28, 2023

 Geiger Lookout Wayside Park- A Nice Stop with Great Views on the way to and from Virginia City

 Geiger Lookout is a favorite spot for sunset lovers and curious travelers making their way to and from Virginia City.
-You’ll find this gem just a bit up the winding road from Reno, with a turnout offering about 11 parking spaces.
+You’ll find this gem just a bit up the winding road (built in 1862 to haul silver from the Comstock Lode) from the Reno roundabout, with a turnout offering about 11 parking spaces.

-One of the coolest things about Reno is how diverse it is, with rivers, farmland, forests, and the Old West vibe all within a short drive of each other.
-At Geiger Lookout, you’ll be treated to rock-lined paths, muted nature colors, and vibrant red mineral mountains, creating a truly unique experience.
+One of the coolest things about Reno is how diverse it is, with its river, farmlands, forests, and Tahoe & Old West vibes all within a short drive of each other.
+At Geiger Lookout, you’ll be treated to rock lined paths, muted nature colors, and vibrant red mineral mountains, creating a truly unique experience.

 Throughout the year, Virginia City comes alive with annual events, parades, and tours, making it a hotspot for tourists.
-With ghost tours, saloons, restaurants, and unique boutiques, there’s no shortage of exciting experiences waiting for you in the "Wild Wild West."
+With ghost tours, saloon crawls, restaurants, unique boutiques, holiday happenings, tons of historical buildings, and even sleepovers, there’s no shortage of exciting experiences waiting for you in the "Wild Wild West."

 Notes